-Patients in both the NEURO-TTR trial (taking inotersen) and the APOLLO trial (taking patisiran) reported improvements in Norfolk QOL-DN compared to placebo.
-In previous economic evaluation models of hATTR, Norfolk QOL-DN scores have been mapped to EQ-5D quality of life utilities, allowing differences in QoL score to be converted into a utility value.
-Table 4.8 shows the results of taking the reported differences in QoL scores versus placebo and converting them into utilities using the linear equation: EQ-5D = 0.913991 - 0.005682 \ QoL (i.e., each 1-point change in QoL has approximately a 0.006 impact on EQ-5D).
-In the model, patients accrue utility gains through QoL improvements over the time period for which there is evidence of a QoL benefit (i.e., 15 months for inotersen and 18 months for patisiran), after which they cease to accumulate the additional utility bonus from new treatment.
+Patients in the APOLLO trial (taking patisiran) reported improvements in Norfolk QOL-DN compared to placebo.
+In previous economic evaluation models of hATTR,33 Norfolk QOL-DN scores have been mapped to EQ-5D quality of life utilities, allowing differences in QoL score to be converted into a utility value.
+Table 4.7 shows the results of taking the reported differences in QoL scores versus placebo and converting them into utilities using the linear equation: EQ-5D = 0.913991 - 0.005682 QoL (i.e., each 1-point change in QoL has approximately a 0.006 impact on EQ-5D).
+In the model, patients accrue utility gains through QoL improvements over the time period for which there is evidence of a QoL benefit (i.e., 18 months for patisiran); after building to the maximum amount, the utility gain plateaus.
+From this point onward, patients continue to receive the plateau level "bonus" utility for as long as they are on treatment.

 If one assumes that better QoL scores reflect a slower FAP stage progression, then also assuming a "within FAP Stage" treatment gain in QALYs may double count the quality of life gain from treatment.
 However, nearly 76% of patients in the APOLLO trial did not experience a change in their FAP Stage, despite an average improvement in Norfolk QOL-DN of 21 points in patients receiving patisiran compared to placebo.
-Thus it is possible that there may be some quality of life utility benefit for new treatments, even within the same FAP stage.
+Thus it is possible that there may be some quality of life utility benefit for patisiran, even within the same FAP stage.
 If one assumes that this gain in disease-specific quality of life also creates a gain in preference-based utility, then additional utility gains might be justified (i.e., any benefits beyond those from a preferred FAP Stage profile).
-The additional utility gains in Table 4.8 provide a means of addressing quality of life impacts from treatment within FAP stages (with these "gains," two patients in the same FAP stage could have different quality of life utilities based on their treatment regimen).
+The additional utility gains in Table 4.24 provide a means of addressing quality of life impacts from treatment within FAP stages (with these "gains," two patients in the same FAP stage could have different quality of life utilities based on their treatment regimen).
+In this way, the model captures quality of life benefits that accrue outside of PND / FAP dimensions.
+This assumption is varied in the scenario analyses.